fladd/BVPython/_includes/DocumentScriptAccess.md

 DocumentScriptAccess
 =====================================

-Opened AMR, DMR, FMR and VMR documentss are instances of this class.
+Opened AMR, DMR, FMR and VMR documents are instances of this class.
 For example: `document = BrainVoyager.ActiveDocument`.